How To Distress White Paint On Home Decor Accessories

-Learn how to distress white paint the easy way.
-It’s easy to paint and distress several frames and other home decor accessories in one afternoon.
-I even made a video showing how to distress the paint.
+It’s easy to paint and distress several photo frames, trays, mirrors, and other home decor accessories in one afternoon.
+I made a video showing how to distress the paint.
 It’s short and sweet.

 My idea of a DIY good time is getting out the white spray paint and going to town.
 Throw in a little sandpaper and it’s a party.

-update: I received several questions about how much spray paint I used for the projects.
-What you see in the photos above took about a can and a half of spray paint.
-The chair just has a base coat of spray paint then I finished it by brushing on a coat of latex paint.
-It’s hard to get into all the nooks and crannies on chairs and the spray paint a great way to take care of those areas.
+I gave the chair a base coat of white spray paint then finished it by brushing on a coat of latex paint.
+It’s hard to get into all the nooks and crannies on chairs and learned a long time ago a light coat of spray paint is a great way to take care of those areas.

 I always fold sandpaper two or three times to get a better grip on it.
 The regular sandpaper usually tears after just a bit of use but not the flexible kind.

-I counted over 15 pieces I painted in one afternoon.
-You guys don’t have to do everything at one time.
+You don’t have to paint 15 items like I did.
 Maybe you want to change the décor in one room.
 Gather a few items and either spray paint them or brush paint them at the same time.
 You don’t have to use white paint….go with a favorite color.

-Examples of home decor to paint with spray paint: lamps, picture frames, countertop utensil holders, wood candlesticks, groups of thrift store wood or ceramic animals (owls, chickens, etc.), silverplate trays, and more.
+Examples of home decor to paint with spray paint: lamps, picture frames, countertop utensil holders, wood candlesticks, groups of thrift store wood or ceramic animals (owls, chickens, etc.), silver plate trays or wood trays, and more.
 Just a few ideas for you.

 You can also distress just a few pieces at a time.
 I do go overboard sometimes.
 It was a lot of fun though and I’m loving all of the white.

 Pretty little details like those on the mirror really pop after a little distressing.
 Distressing paint adds depth and character to items.
-And you know you can distress any color of paint, not just white.
+And you know you can distress any paint color, not just white.

 How To Distress White Paint

 This is just a small part of the projects I painted that day.
-I ‘ll share the others in another post or two….in a week or two.
+I ‘ll share the others” target=”_blank” rel=”noopener” data-wplink-url-error=”true”>others in another post or two….in a week or two.

 (update.
 See the other projects here….Tips For Distressing Painted Furniture) .